Reading Schools Fund

 - Show clear leadership from the group on this project, and that they have taken into account their peers across the school

-Step 3: Supporting information from the key contact
+Step 3: Supporting information from the Key Contact

-Please be aware that we receive a high volume of applications for this fund, so this is your chance to support the Reading Leadership Group’s application with strategic oversight and context on your setting.
+The final section of the form is to be completed by the Key Contact in support of the Reading Leadership Group submission.
+Please be aware that we receive a high volume of applications for this fund, and it is essential that you support the Reading Leadership Group’s application with clear strategic oversight and context on your setting.
+Applications will be assessed by an independent panel, including representatives from Scottish Government and Education Scotland.